Icon-Newsletter-smaller

 • Credit Life Insurance (amount depends on age and loan maturity)

 One of the best low interest personal loans in the Philippines is the Maybank Personal Loan, which offers a 1.3% fixed interest rate.
-You can also borrow up to ₱1 million, depending on your salary and bank approval.
+Need to fund a big expense?
+With this loan, you can borrow up to ₱1 million, depending on your salary and bank approval.

 COMPARE NOW - Maybank Personal Loan